 Diabetes can lead to decreased amounts of blood flow to your legs and feet.
 If you smoke, this can worsen blood flow problems.
 Poor blood flow to your limbs is called

-peripheral vascular disease.
+peripheral arterial disease (PAD).
 Diabetes can also damage nerves, a condition known as